 Sample output:

-Next, we should do some initial configuration.
+Next, we should do the initial configuration.

-Setup Streaming Media Server Using Jellyfin In Linux
+Setup Streaming Media Server With Jellyfin

-Once jellyfin is installed, open the browser and navigate to - http://<domain-name>:8096 or http://<IP-Address>:8096 URL.
+Once Jellyfin is installed, open the browser and navigate to - http://<domain-name>:8096 or http://<IP-Address>:8096 URL.

 You will see the Jellyfin welcome screen.
 Select your preferred language and click Next.